Clarification about distorted statements

 BJÖRN SÖDER

-Permalänk till denna artikel: https://www.bjornsoder.net/clarification-about-distorted-statements/
+Permalänk till denna artikel: http://www.bjornsoder.net/clarification-about-distorted-statements/